 Irish-Americans possess a rich and diverse history that has greatly influenced the cultural, political, and creative landscapes of the United States and beyond.
 Irish-American Crossroads recognizes this and is committed to revealing the often hidden histories of the Irish-American experience.
 Our programs promote Irish-American culture and heritage with a special emphasis on the San Francisco Bay Area.

 Irish-American Crossroads produces programs year-round.
-The 15th Annual Irish-American Crossroads Festival starts in March 2018.
-The Crossroads Irish Oral History Archive invites Irish & Irish-American men and women to contribute their stories to the first-ever oral history archive.
-The recently launched Crossroads Salon meets regularly.
+The 18th Annual Irish-American Crossroads Festival takes place in March and early April 2021.
+The Crossroads Irish Oral History Archive invites Irish & Irish-American men and women to contribute their stories to the first-ever oral history archive, and the Crossroads Salon meets regularly.
 More information on our programs can be found below.

 The Irish-American Crossroads Festival is a literary, musical, and cultural event that takes place every year in the SF Bay Area.
-2018 Festival schedule.
+Given the recommendations of the City of San Francisco and the State of California, all events in the 2021 Crossroads festival will be virtual.

 ORAL HISTORY ARCHIVE